telerik/winforms-docs/gridview/grouping/groups-collection.md

 # Groups Collection

 When a group is created it is added to the *Groups* collection of the corresponding template.
-You can access the groups collection in the following way:#_[C#] Accessing groups_
+You can access the groups collection in the following way:

+#### Accessing groups

 {{source=..\SamplesCS\GridView\Grouping\Grouping.cs region=accessGroups}}
 {{source=..\SamplesVB\GridView\Grouping\Grouping.vb region=accessGroups}}